TandaHQ/work-samples/punctuality (frontend)/README.md

 - Handling of shifts/rosters with some times missing (just indicate that in the UI, "no finish time clocked")
 - Summary of times, through textual summary ("Mike is punctual 80% of the time"), chart, and summary of results ("punctual: 8, left early: 2")

-Your task is to build the 3 basic features, and then at least 1 advanced feature (though we'd encourage you to try as many as you like!).
-You're also encouraged to write tests where appropriate.
+**Your task is to**:

+1) Build all basic features
+2) Build at least one advanced feature
+3) Add one new feature (something that doesn't exist in the gif)

-We use the following general purpose frameworks/libraries at Tanda.
-Feel free to use any of these in your task.
-We'd prefer if you didn't introduce any new ones:
+Feel free to use any of these libraries:

 - jQuery
 - Underscore (Lodash is also okay)